bornfight/android-coding-standards/docs/Tips & Tricks/README.md

 ## 1. In DBFlow, for nested OneToMany or ManyToMany relations, the save(), delete() etc. methods will not be called on the list of related objects.
 Disable efficientMethods for those methods to be called.

-### If there's an Ant object with it's own OneToMany or ManyToMany relation (list of Leave objects), two outcomes are possible.
+### If there's an Ant object with it's own OneToMany or ManyToMany relation (list of Leaf objects), two outcomes are possible.

 ```java
    public class Ant extends BaseModel {